 2. Consider investing in time-tracking software.
 For positions that would no longer fall under the “exempt” status, it is extremely important to track how long, when and where those employees are working.
 There are many time-tracking software programs available that are designed to integrate with accounting and payroll software, creating a single interface that can be used by all departments.

 3. Know your options.
 If an employee meets the criteria of being salaried and professional, it may make sense to increase his or her salary to the new level, to retain the exempt status.
 Employers can also reduce or eliminate overtime hours.
 Lastly, employers can pay the overtime premium of one and one-half times the regular rate of pay, for any overtime hours worked.

 The future of this change is still unknown.
 In the meantime, continue to work with your trusted advisors to stay on top of the latest developments.
 With proper preparation, you can be ready and compliant, should the changes come.

-Laura Melville is outsourced accounting supervisor at Wiss & Company LLP.
-If you would like to get in contact with Laura, you may reach her at email@example.com or at 973.994.9400.
+Laura Melville is an outsourced accounting supervisor at Wiss & Company LLP.
+If you would like to get in contact with Laura, you may reach her at firstname.lastname@example.org or at 973.994.9400.